Some days it can be easy to get stuck in the past. It can be easy to dwell on the things that didn’t turn out the way we wanted them to.

 Many people are not so lucky.
 Don’t be a grudge holder.

 Related post – 10 Thought-Provoking Quotes on Forgiveness

 It can be very easy to blame our parents or lack thereof for the woes of our world, particularly when we are young.
 And we may have a valid point.
 There are some great parents out there and there are some really bad ones.
 If you had one of the latter, you may need to seek counselling.

-Related post – You Can’t Blame Your Parents Forever
+I wrote a whole post on this topic, so make sure you take a look – You Can’t Blame Your Parents Forever

 Don’t live TOO far into the future

 Be careful of living only for the future.
 Live in the present and plan realistically for the future.